How to make matcha tea

 - A small matcha tea sifter or strainer

 - 75 mls of hot water @ 70-80c degrees.
-If you don't have a thermometer, boil the water, then pour it into a mug and let it cool for about 5 minutes.
+(We recommend an electric smart kettle for best results).
+If you don't have a smart kettle or thermometer, boil the water, then pour it into a mug and let it cool for about 5 minutes.
 (Never pour boiling water straight onto your matcha, it burns the delicate plant structure, and results in loss of the nutrients in the tea)

 - Pour your hot water (not boiling remember!) onto the matcha powder.
 Again pour it slowly and gently, otherwise the matcha powder can fly everywhere